kensonoenqh/fridatest/README.md

 ```

 ## output
 In all cases where the fuzzer runs properly, the output generated is a access-violation at a random address location.
+The program always crashes at "init".

 ![output](/frida_output.png)

-#other details
+# other details
-the same crash output is return even if the android project is compiled wihout ASAN.
+the same crash output is returned even if the android project is compiled wihout ASAN.